kyeap-vmware/gpupgrade/gpupgrade_internal_workflow_README.md

 1. Copy control file settings to new coordinator (clog, xlog, xid)
 1. Recreate database and schemas on new coordinator using pg_restore
 1. Copy or link files (relfilenodes) to new cluster
-1. Set coordinator's frozenxid and minmxid
+1. Set new coordinator's frozenxid and minmxid
-1. Freeze coordinator to make everything visible for segments
+1. Freeze new coordinator to make everything visible for segments

 ### \*\*\*gpupgrade: COPY coordinator to segments to bootstrap segment upgrade\*\*\*